PaddlePaddle/PaddleSuite/docs/index.en.md

 ## 💬 Discussion

 We warmly welcome and encourage community members to raise questions, share ideas, and feedback in the [Discussions](https://github.com/PaddlePaddle/PaddleX/discussions) section.
 Whether you want to report a bug, discuss a feature request, seek help, or just want to keep up with the latest project news, this is a great platform.

-## 📄 License

-The release of this project is licensed under the [Apache 2.0 license](https://github.com/PaddlePaddle/PaddleX/blob/release/3.0-beta/LICENSE).